amyqnguyen/Mood-Tracker/README.md

 - The map was used in the class MoodLogs in the model package.
 - The key type is a String and the values type is an ArrayList of Mood Logs.
 - I also added methods in the GUI class (addMoodLogToMap() and addSaveMoodLogToMap()), where the last saved Mood Log (when app was closed) and the new Mood logs added (when application is currently open), is added to the map.
+Mood logs are printed in the console.

 <h3> Phase 4: Task 3</h3>